robertpiosik/CodeWebChat/README.md

 Because the model is only as smart as examples it has seen in its pre-training, the possible coverage of real-world coding scenarios when approached at a high level is fundamentally limited.

-Therefore, CWC is designed in a way that aligns with LLMs' true capabilities—that is, code generation in a controlled signal-to-noise ratio environment.
-By you, the engineer.
+Therefore, CWC is designed to align with LLMs' true capabilities—that is, code generation in a controlled signal-to-noise ratio environment.
+Controlled by you, the engineer.

 💅 **The workflow**